IQ Archive

 Conclusion: Mastering the Mind

 Metacognition is the path to true intellectual mastery.
 It transforms the brain from a passive processor of information into an active, self-correcting system.
-By becoming more aware of how you think, you don’t just become more “knowledgeable”—you become smarter in the most practical way possible.
+By becoming more aware of how you think — monitoring your confidence, recognizing your strategies, and honestly evaluating your performance — you don’t just become more knowledgeable.
+You become smarter in the most practical and durable way possible.